• Skip to primary navigation

 Queen city sign in Cincinnati Ohio

-9. The location of the museum is conveniently located close to other attractions and the Riverfront
+The museum is conveniently located near other attractions in Downtown Cincinnati including the Ohio Riverfront.

 You can park once and find restaurants, parks, and other attractions within close walking proximity.
 The streetcar also stops near the museum.